Peabody Injury Lawyer

 In Peabody, Massachusetts, there were a total of 181 premature deaths in 2009.
 This means that premature fatalities occurred at a rate of 304.9 deaths for every 100,000 people, according to Mass.gov.

 When an injury or fatality occurs, victims or surviving family members must understand the legal options available under Massachusetts law.
 It is possible to obtain compensation for an injury or death but those who have been harmed must take legal action.
 A Peabody personal injury lawyer should be consulted after an injury to determine if an individual or defendant can be sued for damages.
-The Law Offices of Jeffrey S. Glassman can provide assistance in pursuing a claim for negligence or wrongdoing that results in injury or death.Types of Personal Injuries in Peabody Massachusetts
+Jeffrey Glassman Injury Lawyers can provide assistance in pursuing a claim for negligence or wrongdoing that results in injury or death.Types of Personal Injuries in Peabody Massachusetts

 In Massachusetts, a total of 2,820 people were killed because of unintentional injuries over the course of 2008.
 According to Mass.gov, injury is the number one cause of death among people under age 44.
 The number of deaths from falls has been up 18 percent each year since 2004, and falls are now the second most common reason for a fatality resulting from injuries.
 Motor vehicle collision deaths have been steadily declining in Massachusetts and nationwide, and car accident deaths in 2009 became the fourth leading cause of injury in the state.
 Car crashes now account for only 13 percent of fatalities that occur as a result of unintentional injury.
 Posioning is the most common cause of accidental death, primarily because of drug overdoses.